"The past actually happened but history is only what someone wrote down." A. Whitney Brown.

 Text by Bill Knight; Seattle Post-Intelligencer, July 1975.

 ❖❖❖ In 1963 Horace W. McCurdy funded a project through the Seattle Historical Society to write a definitive maritime history of the area.
 Some important maritime historians in this country and Canada agreed to serve on the editorial board, chaired by Keith Fisken, who was retired by that time.
 Captain Adrian Raynaud was a member of that board.
 The H. W, McCurdy Marine History of the Northwest, 1895-1965, over 700 pages in length was published in 1966.
 A second volume, covering 1966-1976, was published in 1977.
-These books, edited by author Gordon Newell, have been out of print for years; are prized by collectors and historians who do research to help others.
+These books, edited by author Gordon Newell, have been out of print for years; and are prized by collectors and historians who do research to help others.

 3 comments: